-Groundwater monitoring was undertaken in December 2020.
-The results of the monitoring at each location are summarised in Table 17.
-Table 17 also includes the groundwater assessment criteria adopted by the GWMP for the parameters / pollutants monitored.
+Annual groundwater monitoring in accordance with the GWMP was undertaken in December 2021.
+The results of the monitoring at each location are summarised in Table 18.
+Table 18 also includes the groundwater assessment criteria adopted by the GWMP for the parameters / pollutants monitored.
+A plan showing the groundwater monitoring locations is included in Appendix C.

-TABLE 17: GROUNDWATER QUALITY RESULTS
+TABLE 18: GROUNDWATER QUALITY RESULTS